Tutorial VII - Pandas and AI

 NASA GISTEMP Climate Change Analysis

 In this exercise, you’ll use Pandas to analyze real global temperature anomaly data from NASA, helping to understand trends in climate change over time.
+Work together with the LLM in your Code Editor to complete the task.

 The dataset is provided by the GISS Team, 2024: GISS Surface Temperature Analysis (GISTEMP), version 4.
 NASA Goddard Institute for Space Studies.
 Dataset at https://data.giss.nasa.gov/gistemp/.